dcoobs/munkitimewindow/README.md

 # munkitimewindow <img src="https://github.com/DCoobs/munkitimewindow/blob/master/munkitimewindow.png" width="100" height="70" />
 A preflight script for setting a time window in which [Munki](https://github.com/munki/munki) will run.
-It consists of a preflight script and a file containing preferences to set the time window.

 ![](https://github.com/DCoobs/munkitimewindow/blob/master/munkitimewindowscreen.png)

+Munki Time Window consists of a preflight script and a file containing preferences to set the time window.

 Munki Time Window will look for preferences in the following order and locations:
 - MCX/Configuration Profiles
 - Set in /Library/Preferences/ManagedInstalls.plist (or another plist that you specify)

+### Preflight Script
-MunkiTimeWindow.py can be set as a preflight script for either Munki (placed in /usr/local/munki/ and renamed to preflight) or [munkireport-php](https://github.com/munkireport/munkireport-php) (placed in /usr/local/munki/preflight_abort.d).
+MunkiTimeWindow.py can be set as a preflight script for either Munki (placed in /usr/local/munki/ and renamed to preflight) or for [munkireport-php](https://github.com/munkireport/munkireport-php) (placed in /usr/local/munki/preflight_abort.d).

-Note that munkireport-php will overwrite the Munki preflight script upon install so if you intend to use munkireport-php, it's recommended to install munkireport-php before Munki Time Window.
+Note that munkireport-php will overwrite the Munki preflight script upon install so if you intend to use munkireport-php, it's recommended to install munkireport-php before installing Munki Time Window.

 ### Keys
 Munki Time Window has three preference keys: